phanen/xv6-labs-2023/answers-thread.md

 Pass `ph_fast`: two threads yield at least 1.25 times as many puts/second as one thread
 - parallel some ops while maintaining correctness.
 - the above impl is enough for my pc...

+Intuition: lock a single bucket rather than the whole KV storage...
+- but it didn't run faster in my pc...
+- maybe more lock introduce more overhead

+TODO: maybe we can test more threads....